 - Identifying blind spots in the shift to remote.

-- Building culture in remote teams.
+- Building company culture and employee engagement in remote teams.

 - Juggling work and life when they coexist more than ever before.

 GA: Matt, thanks so much for being here with us today.
 To kick things off, what were some of the concerns you had when you started to teach online, and how might these concerns apply to people transitioning to remote work?

 Matt: Glad to be here!
 One of the challenges in shifting to an online classroom was that I just didn’t know what the blind spots were going to be.
 I knew the content I was supposed to teach, but the blind spot was how could I ensure my students’ success when everybody was now connecting remotely.
 Part of it just took some experience, but really, it was about listening to my students.

 As a manager, you know the business objectives that you’ve always had.
 However, you have an additional blind spot: how do you get your team to succeed with the uncertainty of everyone working from home?
 Within these unique challenges, you have to create space for your team to share what they need and what isn’t working.
 Then you have to listen to what your entire team is telling you and act on it.
 Finally, you need to accept that there will probably be a period where it feels weird and uncomfortable.